Pravin1095/JS_DSA/README.md

 Frequency counters:

 This pattern uses objects or sets to collect values/frequencies of values.
-This can often avoid the need fornested loops or O(n^2) operations with arrays or strings
+This can often avoid the need for nested loops or O(n^2) operations with arrays or strings

+Multiple pointers:

+Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition

+Very efficient for solving problems with minimal space complexity as well

 Static methods: